-Sultanyan says that after the publication of the interview, he contacted the journalist, who later deleted it.
+Sultanyan said that after the publication of the interview, he contacted the journalist that interviewed him, who later deleted it.
 Copies of the video, however, still remain online.

-Lawyers from The Helsinki Citizens’ Assembly-Vanadzor, which is providing legal aid for the activist, called the translation ‘inaccurate’ and said that the ‘logic of the conversation was distorted and presented in a negative context’.
+Lawyers from The Helsinki Citizens’ Assembly-Vanadzor, which is providing legal aid for the Yazidi rights activist, called the translation from Yazidi to Armenian provided by Malian ‘inaccurate’ and said that the ‘logic of the conversation was distorted and presented in a negative context’.

 The interview was translated ‘by a prejudiced person who is not even a certified translator’, a statement from The Helsinki Citizens’ Assembly-Vanadzor reads.

 In October 2020, the National Security Service initiated an official investigation, with Sultanyan charged in May 2021.
-After he was charged, Sultanyan’s home and the office of the Yezidi Center of Human Rights were searched by NSS agents who confiscated three computers, one of which belonged to a family member, as well as two mobile phones, and several USB sticks.
+After he was charged, Sultanyan’s home and the office of the Yazidi Centre of Human Rights were searched by NSS agents who confiscated three computers, one of which belonged to Sultanyan's relative, as well as two mobile phones, and several USB sticks.